Company reports system-wide results: 102 net new restaurants, system-wide sales of $398 million and the creation of approximately 2,000 new jobs

 ABOUT MOD PIZZA:

-MOD Pizza is a pioneer of the fast casual pizza segment, founded in Seattle in 2008 by entrepreneur husband and wife team Scott and Ally Svenson.
-MOD’s individual artisan-style pizzas are made on demand, allowing customers to create their own pizzas and salads, using fresh-pressed dough, signature sauces and over 30 toppings, all for one incredible price.
-With more than 320 locations system-wide across 27 states and the United Kingdom, MOD is committed to creating not only a cool place to eat, but an inspired place to work.
+MOD is a purpose-led, people focused brand, founded in Seattle in 2008 by entrepreneur husband and wife team Scott and Ally Svenson.
+MOD exists to serve people by Spreading MODness, using the platform of pizza to make positive impacts.
+With 420+ locations system-wide across 28 states and the United Kingdom, MOD is committed to creating not only a cool place to eat, but an inspired place to work.
 For more information, please visit www.modpizza.com or connect with the brand via Facebook, Twitter or Instagram.

 # # #